Machine-Learning-Foundations/exercise_14_interpretability/README.md

-# Exercise: Interpretable machine learning in python
+# Exercise: Interpretable machine learning

 # Task 1: Input optimization.
 Open the `src/input_opt.py` file.
 The network `./data/weights.pth` contains network weights pre-trained on MNIST.
 Turn the network optimization problem around, and find an input that makes a particular output neuron extremely happy.
 In other words maximize,